Verapamil Extended Release TabletsPronunciation

 Indications and Usage for Verapamil Extended Release Tablets

-- Sick sinus syndrome (except in patients with a functioning artificial ventricular pacemaker).
+3. Sick sinus syndrome (except in patients with a functioning artificial ventricular pacemaker)

-- Second- or third-degree AV block (except in patients with a functioning artificial ventricular pacemaker).
+4. Second- or third-degree AV block (except in patients with a functioning artificial ventricular pacemaker)

-- Patients with atrial flutter or atrial fibrillation and an accessory bypass tract (e.g., Wolff-Parkinson-White, Lown-Ganong-Levine syndromes) (see WARNINGS).
+5. Patients with atrial flutter or atrial fibrillation and an accessory bypass tract (eg, Wolff-Parkinson-White, Lown-Ganong-Levine syndromes) (see WARNINGS)

-- Patients with known hypersensitivity to verapamil hydrochloride.
+6. Patients with known hypersensitivity to verapamil hydrochloride

 Verapamil has a negative inotropic effect, which in most patients is compensated by its afterload reduction (decreased systemic vascular resistance) properties without a net impairment of ventricular performance.
 In clinical experience with 4,954 patients, 87 (1.8%) developed congestive heart failure or pulmonary edema.
-Verapamil should be avoided in patients with severe left ventricular dysfunction (e.g., ejection fraction less than 30%, or moderate to severe symptoms of cardiac failure) and in patients with any degree of ventricular dysfunction if they are receiving a beta-adrenergic blocker (see Drug Interactions).
+Verapamil should be avoided in patients with severe left ventricular dysfunction (eg, ejection fraction less than 30%) or moderate to severe symptoms of cardiac failure and in patients with any degree of ventricular dysfunction if they are receiving a beta-adrenergic blocker (see PRECAUTIONS, Drug interactions).
 Patients with milder ventricular dysfunction should, if possible, be controlled with optimum doses of digitalis and/or diuretics before verapamil treatment.
-(Note interactions with digoxin under PRECAUTIONS).
+(Note interactions with digoxin under PRECAUTIONS)

 Occasionally, the pharmacologic action of verapamil may produce a decrease in blood pressure below normal levels, which may result in dizziness or symptomatic hypotension.
 The incidence of hypotension observed in 4,954 patients enrolled in clinical trials was 2.5%.
 In hypertensive patients, decreases in blood pressure below normal are unusual.
 Tilt-table testing (60 degrees) was not able to induce orthostatic hypotension.

-The effect of verapamil on AV conduction and the SA node may cause asymptomatic first degree AV block and transient bradycardia, sometimes accompanied by nodal escape rhythms.
-PR interval prolongation is correlated with verapamil plasma concentrations, especially during the early titration phases of therapy.
+The effect of verapamil on AV conduction and the SA node may cause asymptomatic first-degree AV block and transient bradycardia, sometimes accompanied by nodal escape rhythms.
+PR-interval prolongation is correlated with verapamil plasma concentrations, especially during the early titration phase of therapy.
 Higher degrees of AV block, however, were infrequently (0.8%) observed.
-Marked first-degree block or progressive development to second- or third-degree AV block requires a reduction in dosage or, in rare instances, discontinuation of verapamil HCl and institution of appropriate therapy, depending upon the clinical situation.
+Marked first-degree block or progressive development to second- or third-degree AV block, requires a reduction in dosage or, in rare instances, discontinuation of verapamil HCl and institution of appropriate therapy, depending upon the clinical situation.

 Since verapamil is highly metabolized by the liver, it should be administered cautiously to patients with impaired hepatic function.
 Severe liver dysfunction prolongs the elimination half-life of immediate-release verapamil to about 14 to 16 hours; hence, approximately 30% of the dose given to patients with normal liver function should be administered to these patients.
 Careful monitoring for abnormal prolongation of the PR interval or other signs of excessive pharmacologic effects (see OVERDOSAGE) should be carried out.

-It has been reported that verapamil decreases neuromuscular transmission in patients with Duchenne’s muscular dystrophy, prolongs recovery from the neuromuscular blocking agent vecuronium, and causes a worsening of myasthenia gravis.
+It has been reported that verapamil decreases neuromuscular transmission in patients with Duchenne’s muscular dystrophy, and that verapamil prolongs recovery from the neuromuscular blocking agent vecuronium.
 It may be necessary to decrease the dosage of verapamil when it is administered to patients with attenuated neuromuscular transmission.